jishnujayakumar/MV-Tractus/README.md

 # MV-Tractus
 A simple tool to extract motion vectors from H264 encoded video sources.

 **NOTE**: This was a side project and never intended to be open sourced which is basically the reason behind the inappropriate coding style.
-This was just an experiment to build a tool to extract motion-vectors by building a wrapper around FFmpeg.
+However, at the time of starting this project there weren't any easy to use open source implementations for motion-vector extraction.
+MV-tractus was the outcome an experiment to build a tool to extract motion-vectors by building a wrapper around FFmpeg.
 This tool only supports motion-vector extraction.
 If you are intending to use it in any other context then I am afraid this is not the right tool that you are looking for.
 FFmpeg core libraries have not been altered.

 **Disclaimer**: The authors don't claim anything regarding the performance of the tool.